bevyengine/bevy-website/content/news/2026-09-17-bevy-0.20/index.md

 The default font-size is now `rem(1)` rather than `px(20)`.
 This is a no-op if you're not changing `RemSize` but it means your text will scale by default when you do.

-## New CPU UI clipping implementation supporting rotation

-{{ heading_metadata(authors=["@Ickshonpe"] prs=[24148]) }}

-Until now, Bevy ignored rotation and scaling when clipping UI node overflow, causing content to be distorted or clipped in the wrong place.
-In Bevy 0.20 overflow clipping now supports rotated clipping regions, using a simplified version of the Sutherland–Hodgman algorithm.Descendants are clipped against each of the clipping regions inherited from their ancestors, instead of against a single axis aligned rectangle.
-The user-facing overflow API is unchanged.

 ## Per-column change ticks

 {{ heading_metadata(authors=["@pcwalton", "@SkiFire13"] prs=[25157, 25429]) }}